What Are the 5 Levels of Friendship?

 3. A Mobile Lifestyle

 However, this affects our social networks.
 If you are constantly changing locations, it becomes difficult to establish deep friendships.
-Yet, unlike with the hardcore extrovert, the problem is not due to your personality, but your lifestyle choices.

 What Is the Solution?